 Amazon Prime Originals

 Amazon has invested heavily in its original content.
-While these titles don't make up the bulk of its video catalog, critically acclaimed series like The Marvelous Mrs. Maisel and movies like The Big Sick are still worth checking out.
+While these titles don't make up the bulk of its video catalog, critically acclaimed series like The Boys and movies like Chemical Hearts are still worth checking out.

 As long as you're a Prime member, you can watch this content for free whenever.